Zara Morgan: 1999–2005

-2021–present
+2021–2023

 In July 2021, Luke informs Zara of Sue's death.
 Zara turns up on Luke's doorstep in August 2021, having only learned of the funeral through social media, which she is not happy about.
 Luke and Zara soon reconcile, but Zara is devastated to learn that Luke has frontotemporal dementia.
 She is also shocked when Luke’s fiancée, Cindy Cunningham (Stephanie Waring), finds visiting orders to Stephen MacGregor, a member of Mark’s gang, in Sue's belongings.
 Luke finds out the truth but forgets due to his dementia.
-In November 2021, Zara is instrumental in a global warming campaign alongside Ripley Lennox (Ki Griffin) and Brooke Hathaway (Tylan Grant).
-She organizes a protest against light pollution and targets the village Christmas lights switch-on, leading to a feud with conspiracy theorist Becky Quentin (Katie McGlynn).
-When Becky disrupts the protest, Zara calls the police.
-Zara supports Cindy in aiding an ailing Luke, and on Cindy and Luke’s stag do in Mallorca, he falls from a cliff into the ocean and dies from his injuries.
-Zara competes with Tony Hutchinson (Nick Pickard) to run for council, supported by Scott Drinkwell (Ross Adams).
-Tony considers pulling out of the election when Zara campaigns for more support for dementia suffers in memory of Luke, but Tony wins the election and employees Zara as his PA.
+Zara befriends Ripley Lennox (Ki Griffin), the owner of second-hand vintage clothing stall Sweater Thunberg, and their partner Brooke Hathaway (Tylan Grant).
+She joins them in global warming campaigns, and soon organizes her own protest against light pollution, and targets the village Christmas lights switch-on, leading to a feud with conspiracy theorist Becky Quentin (Katie McGlynn).
+After the death of Hollyoaks councilor, Tom Whitworth, Zara decides to apply for the position and competes with Tony Hutchinson (Nick Pickard).
+Zara is reunited with her former friend Lisa Hunter.
+However, Lisa and her boyfriend, Dylan Barker (Max Rinehart), have ulterior motives and they persuade Zara and Tom Cunningham (Ellis Hollins) to participate in their protest against a blood diamond auction held at Dee Valley hall.
+Matters are soon complicated when Dylan starts a fire and Lisa deserts her, leaving Zara to be framed for arson.
+She is released but her reputation suffers a blow, leading to Tony winning the election, though he appoints Zara as his PA.